gbuesing/rack-host-redirect/README.md

 With this configuration, all requests to ```myapp.herokuapp.com``` will be 301 redirected to ```www.myapp.com```, and all requests to ```old.myapp.com``` will be 301 redirected to ```new.myapp.com```.

-For example, a request to:
+Path and querystring are preserved, so a request to:

     https://myapp.herokuapp.com/foo?bar=bar